eurora-labs/eurora/memory-bank/decisionLog.md

 This file records architectural and implementation decisions using a list format.
 2025-04-25 21:14:22 - Initial creation of Memory Bank.
+## Database Implementation Decisions

+[2025-04-28 17:17:30] - Implemented SQLite as the database engine for personal data

+**Decision:** Used SQLite for storing personal data including activities, video frames, and text extracted from OCR.

+**Rationale:**
+- SQLite is well-suited for embedded applications and desktop software
+- Lightweight with zero configuration and server-less operation
+- Robust transaction support with ACID compliance
+- Good performance for the expected data volume
+- Cross-platform compatibility aligns with Tauri's multi-platform approach

+**Implementation Details:**
+- Created explicit relationships in the database schema (activity → activity_asset, etc.)
+- Used UUID strings as primary keys for all tables to ensure uniqueness
+- Added indexes on foreign keys to improve query performance
+- Implemented a Rust interface with SQLX for type-safe database access
+- Added comprehensive API for common database operations
-2025-04-25 21:18:12 - Improvements to launcher components.
+- Used ISO8601 format for datetime fields to ensure compatibility 2025-04-25 21:18:12 - Improvements to launcher components.
 2025-04-28 13:53:00 - Fixed async/await issue in OCR service.